Astrydax/SWEotE-Discord-Dice-Roller/README.md

     cd SWEotE-Discord-Dice-Roller-master

-6. Install npm for the bot
+4. Install npm for the bot

     npm install

-7. Configure the bot
+5. Configure the bot

     sudo nano config.json

-8.  launch bot
+6.  launch bot (this will launch the bot and let you close the terminal window)

-    node bot.js
+    nohup nodejs bot.js &>/dev/null & disown